Swim Meet 101: some changes from previous years

 DISQUALIFIED: Swimmers will be DQ'd (disqualified) for improper strokes.
 If your child is DQ'd please assure your swimmer that it is okay and how proud you are of them for trying.
 The coaches do get a list of what the swimmer was DQ'd for and they will go over with the swimmers in practice!

-Please feel free to contact me if you have any questions.
-Our coaches and our parent leads will also be able to answer questions you might have at the meet.
+Please feel free to ask any parent who has been on the team before if you have any questions.
+We are a friendly group.
+Our coaches and our parent board will also be able to answer questions you might have at the meet.
 Most importantly HAVE FUN!